-Applications must be made in French, German or English in the train path ordering tool of ACF (Trassenportal) or in PCS.
-Applicants without access to the Trassenportal or PCS can exceptionally use the train path request form (annex 3A).
+Applications must be made in French, German or English in the train path ordering tool of ACF(Trassenportal) or in PCS.
+Applicants without access to the Trassenportal, via one TAF/TAP TSI interface or PCS can exceptionally use the train path request form (annex 3A).